KamalSinghKhanna/KamalSinghKhanna/README.md

 ### About Me 🚀

-🔭  I like  open source projects sometimes and trying to learn  full stack.
+🔭  I like to see others code.

 ### 🌱 I'm currently studying
-Data Structures and Algorithms in java and web development.
+  web development

 ### 🚀 Time for some stats